Search This Blog

 THOMAS WHITE IN CHARGE ...OR IS HE?

-In the case of Thomas White, the police alleged that the person actually resident at and presiding over the Chairmakers arms was a A.H Neighbour (Alfred Henry previously of the Red Lion and Dog & Badger and not to be confused with Neighbour Wilcox).
-Mr Neighbour denied this..but applied for the licence anyway in June.
+In the case of Thomas White, the police alleged that the person actually resident at and presiding over the Chairmakers arms was A.H Neighbour who the authorities had already refused a transfer of the licence to.
+Mr Neighbour denied this..but applied for the licence anyway in August.
 The magistrates were not impressed and refused the application.
 However Mr Neighbour was a determined man and applied again, only to to be refused.
-(You can read about him in detail here)
+(You can read about him in detail here).
+They noted White appeared to be one of the landlords who'd never intended to stay at the Chairmakers, and in fact his wife and children had never joined him there (assuming White himself had actually ever taken up residence himself.)
+White admitted he'd spent a number of nights away, and that his family did not live with him.
+He now said his wife had taken objection to the Chairmakers and refused to come and live there, and this was in fact the real reason he wanted to give the place up.

 A CRIME AGAINST YOUNG EDITH